kanaka/mal/process/guide.md

 with the one you are working on.
 The architecture images have changes from the previous step highlighted in red.

-If you get stuck, find the same step or functionality in a different implementation language.
+If you get completely stuck and are feeling like giving up, then you should "cheat" by referring to the same step or functionality in a existing implementation language.
+You are here to learn, not to take a test, so do not feel bad about it.
+Okay, you should feel a little bit bad about it.

 ## The Make-A-Lisp Process